LennartG-Sve/GPS-Odometer_pi/README.md

 Being a former Linux system administrator, never having done anything in C, C++ nor wxWidgets it was quite a challenge.
 So I admit that this is probably the worst piece of code you have ever seen - but it appears to work.
 Have used the GPS Odometer on Ubuntu 18.04 and 20.04 with OpenCPN versions 5.0 and 5.2.
 I don't own an RPi, a Windows machine nor a MAC so never tested there.

-Any programmer is encouraged to fork this and 'get it in order' or even take over the whole project, fact is I want that to happen.
+Any programmer is encouraged to fork this and 'get it in order', fact is I want that to happen.
 Fork the code, fix the bugs and inconveniences - as long as the concept is kept I will not mind.

 For 'dry-runs' I recommend either trips recorded using OpenCPN VDR plugin or gpsfeed+ in a square pattern (getting various speeds).